FTBpro/go-workshop/README.md

 ### End result

-`GET /facts` will list the facts in HTML `http://localhost:9002/facts` will show a all facts in store in HTML.
+`GET /facts` will list the facts in HTML `http://localhost:9002/facts` will show a all facts in repository in HTML.

 ### Steps